merciremi/remicodes/_drafts/refactoring-in-practice-1.md

 Now, on top of initializing a `Data` and a `Payload` objects, I also create a collection of `Users::HighlightsMessage::Highlight`.

-`Users::HighlightsMessage::Highlight` is a temporary object that serves as a translator between data I don't have any control over, and the data my application need.
+`Users::HighlightsMessage::Highlight` is a temporary object that serves as a translator between data I don't have any control over and the data my application needs.

 ## When looking for patterns, squint!

 Sandi Metz introduced generations of developers to the **Squint Test**.

-When looking for pattern, leave your reasoning out for a minute, and squint at your screen.
+When looking for a pattern, leave your reasoning out for a minute and squint at your screen.
 Search for visual patterns, such as indentation or color blocks.

-All our previous refactoring become apparent with the Squint Test.
+All our previous refactoring becomes apparent with the Squint Test.
 The architecture of our application now matches the organization of Kafka topics.

 {% highlight txt %}
 --- Kafka architecture ----+----------- Rails architecture ---------